-The development for a Judge is:
+The Development for a Judge is:

-- Have prior knowledge of the sport

-- Attend a Regional/National Clinic

-- Obtain a C License from their Home Nation

-- Gain Regional/National judging experience

-- Attend an International Judging Clinic.

-- Satisfactory completion of steno/written exam at an International Clinic.
+- Obtain a C Licence via the official certification path - Gain Regional/National judging experience - Attend an International Clinic - Satisfactory completion of steno/written exam at an International Clinic. - If prerequisite for judging experience is met, the judge is eligible to obtain an international Licence.
+(See 3311.6 Qualifications Licence)

-- With approval/acceptance by home nation, and having met all of the above prerequisites, a

-judge is then eligible to receive an international license from the SB & FK JAG.
-(See 3311.6

-Qualifications License)

-Each National Associations may nominate capable individuals as Judge Applicants for participation in the FIS development process.
+National Associations may nominate capable individuals as Judge Applicants for participation in the FIS development process.
 The SB & FK JAG has the final decision as to their acceptance.

-Qualifications - Licenses ICR Section 3311.6
+Qualifications - Licences ICR Section 3311.6

-FIS SB / FK A-License and B-License can be issued by the JAG only.
-National associations can issue up to a C-License.
+FIS SB / FK Judges A-Licence and B-Licence can be issued FIS SB & FK JAG only.
+For C-Licence, please read: Prerequisite for a C-Licence here below.

-A-License
+A-Licence

-A-License Judges may judge at all levels of FIS SB / FK competitions, and be Head Judge at all level of FIS SB / FK competitions.
+A-Licence Judges may judge at all levels of FIS SB / FK competitions, and be Head Judge at all level of FIS SB / FK competitions.

-B-License
+B-Licence

-B-License Judges may judge FIS World Cups, Youth Olympic Games Continental Cups and lower, and be Head Judge at FIS Continentals and lower.
+B-Licence Judges may judge FIS World Cups, Youth Olympic Games Continental Cups and lower and be Head Judge at FIS Continentals and lower.

-C-License
+C-Licence

-C-License Judges may judge FIS Continentals and lower.
+C-Licence Judges may judge FIS Continentals and lower.

-In exceptional circumstances, a maximum of 1 C-License Judge per World Cup event is allowed.
-A maximum of 2 C-License Judges per Continental event is allowed.
+In exceptional circumstances, a maximum of 1 C-Licence Judge per World Cup event is allowed.

+A maximum of 2 C-Licence Judges per Continental event is allowed.

-C-License Judges may be Head Judge at all National events.
+C-Licence Judges may be Head Judge at all National events.

-Licenses OWG YOG WSC WC UVS CoC FIS NC
+Licences OWG YOG WSC WC UVS CoC FIS NC

-A-Judges X Χ Χ Х X X X Χ
+A-Judges Х Х Х X Χ Х Χ Х

-B-Judges Χ Х Х Х Х Х
+B-Judges Х X Χ Х Χ Х

-C-Judges X X Χ Χ
+C-Judges X Χ Χ Χ Χ